kabramova/socialsimon/SocialSimon.md

 in this manner is unfortunately unknown and might indicate some individual differences, the feeling of jointness experienced by this couple or conscious strategies that people adopt in such a task.

+In condition 4 (without visual feedback) it is rather than certain individuals adopt the "move upward" strategy, independently of their partner (which is to be expected since they do not see the partner's movements).

 As the next pre-processing step we will flip all trajectories to one side.
 This ensures that every trajectory starts at the bottom of the coordinate system